tylerharter/cs301-projects/spring19/p5/README.md

 cell should contain `#q13`.

 # Important Note
+Often, we'll often organize data by assigning numbers (called indexes) to different parts of the data (e.g., rows or columns in a table).
 In Computer Science, indexing starts with the number 0 (zero). i.e., when you have a list of things, you'll start counting them from 0 (zero) instead of 1 (one).
 To understand this better, open the file hurricanes.csv and take a look at it.
+You can open it in any spreadsheet program (like Microsoft Excel or LibraOffice Sheets) or in a basic text editor like idle or notepad.
+If you open it in a spreadsheet program or view in on github (https://github.com/tylerharter/cs301-projects/blob/cdhardin-project4/spring19/p5/hurricanes.csv) you will see row numbers - but notice the row numbers start at 1.
+Row numbers are not the same as the index numbers!

-In this file, the first row is the header (like the column names in a table).
+In this file, the
+first row is the header (like the column names in a table).
 The remaining rows in this file are the data we are interested in.
 It is important to note that: